INSPECTIONS, PERMITS & CODES

 Fire codes, inspections and new construction plan reviews are designed to reduce risk and hazards throughout the community.

 Fire marshals conduct regular inspections of commercial properties such as:

 - Churches and venues that host events or large assemblies of people

 The fire safety of single family homes is reviewed during the construction permit process.
 Additional inspections are not required.
 No matter where you live, you should follow fire safety advice.

 Inspections ensure compliance with fire safety regulations such as safe storage of flammable materials, proposer use of electrical systems, and marked and accessible fire exits.
 How often a building is inspected depends on the number of people who use it, the type of use, and the fire risk.

-Fire and building codes often require that land development and construction projects meet local fire department standards for fire extinguishing systems, fire alarm systems, emergency access roads, etc. Fire District 1 enforces those standards in our partner cities:
+Fire and building codes often require that land development and construction projects meet local fire department standards for fire extinguishing systems, fire alarm systems, emergency access roads, etc. We enforce those standards in our partner cities:

 - Edmonds fire codes and inspections

 - Brier fire codes and inspections

 - Lynnwood codes and permits